 Overview of the roles of dentists and endodontists

-General dentists provide preventive care, diagnosis, and treatment of oral disease, and restorative dentistry.
-They conduct routine examinations, detect potential problems, and perform routine dental procedures.
+General dentists provide preventive care, diagnosis, and treatment of oral disease and restorative dentistry.
+They conduct routine examinations, detect potential problems, and perform dental procedures.

-They undergo intensive training after dental school, to gain the knowledge and skills, providing treatment such as retreatment of root canals, internal bleaching, apicoectomy, advanced root canal therapy, and managing dental trauma.
+After dental school, they undergo intensive training to gain the knowledge and skills to provide treatment such as root canal retreatment, internal bleaching, apicoectomy, advanced root canal therapy, and managing dental trauma.

 Services Offered by Dentists

-General dentists are primary oral healthcare providers that deal with preventive care, diagnosis and treatment of oral disease and restorative dentistry.
+General dentists are primary oral healthcare providers who practice preventive care, diagnosis, and treating oral disease and restorative dentistry.

 Preventive dental care and routine checkups: Regular checkups and cleanings, fluoride treatments, dietary advice to avoid cavities and gum disease, and the diagnosis and treatment of oral conditions.

-Restorative procedures: simple root canal procedures, fillings, dentures, crowns, bridges, dentures, and at times dental implants.
+Restorative procedures include simple root canal procedures, fillings, dentures, crowns, bridges, and, at times, dental implants.

 Cosmetic dentistry: Cosmetic dental procedures improve the appearance of your smile.
-These include veneers, which are thin shells that fit to the front of teeth to modify the color, shape, or size of your teeth.
-Teeth whitening is done to achieve a brighter, whiter smile.
+These include veneers, thin shells that fit to the front of teeth to modify their color, shape, or size.
+Teeth whitening is also done to achieve a brighter, whiter smile.

 Services Offered by Endodontists